Human Rights Watch

 The National Center for Civil and Human Rights is an innovative new cultural institution that opened in 2014 in Atlanta, dedicated to the history and real-life heroes of the civil and human rights movements.
 Along with Dr. Martin Luther King's papers, Platon’s life-size portraits are a centerpiece of the global human rights exhibit, and are a way for hundreds of thousands of schoolchildren and visitors to connect personally to the struggle for human rights.
 The entrance to the museum features Platon's 36-foot mural installation of human rights defenders.

-Promoting excellence in leadership, particularly in the nonprofit sector, is central to the mission of King Philanthropies.
-We are keenly inspired by the vision that Platon and his team have brought to their Leadership Films Project, and we are happy to support this effort to showcase a variety of high-impact leaders - Kim Starkey Jonker, President and CEO of King Philanthropies.
+Promoting excellence in leadership is central to the mission of King Philanthropies.
+We are keenly inspired by the vision that Platon and his team have brought to their Leadership Films Project, and we are happy to support this effort to showcase a variety of high-impact leaders - Kim Starkey Jonker, President and CEO of King Philanthropies and co-author of Engine of Impact: Essentials of Strategic Leadership in the Nonprofit Sector